Advanced Segmentation Techniques For Targeted Ads

 Behavioural segmentation is one of the easier segments to implement as it is based on data that you already have access to.
 It involves grouping user elements like buttons clicked, pages visited and shopping basket value to name a few.
 An example of an ad that effectively targets the behavioural segment would be offering coupons to users who have spent a specified amount of money.

-Now that we’ve explained what the main segmentation types are, let’s take a look at some of the advanced targeting techniques that can be used to further enhance the effectiveness of your paid campaigns.
+Now that we’ve explained what the main segmentation types are, let’s take a look at some of the advanced targeting techniques that can be used to further enhance the effectiveness of your paid campaigns in Google Ads.

 Geotargeting uses geographic segmentation to show ads to users based on their geographical location.